-While our intuition is more consistent for the transformed variables, there are some limitations to looking at just the pairwise relationships between variables.
+In both instances, our intuition is more aligned with the transformed variables, so it is reasonable to use these transformations as we proceed through answering the remainder of the questions.
+However, there are some limitations to looking at just pairwise relationships between the variables.
 We saw in some instances that the relationships are likely due to not addressing confounding variables, such as in the case between crime and income or crime and medical resources.
-These variables are very likely both related to population, and without controlling for this we could make inappropriate conclusions about the data.
-Controlling for these omitted variables could explain any non-sensical relationships in the data as we answer the remaining research questions.
+These variables are very likely both related to population, and without controlling for this we could potentially make inappropriate conclusions about the data.
+While this is a specific instance, it is very likely that controlling for these values could explain any non-sensical relationships between the data as we answer the remaining research questions.